-The right of publicity allows an individual to control the use of his identity for commercial purposes.
-This would prohibit, for instance, placing a photograph of someone on a product's package without their permission.
+The right of publicity allows an individual to prohibit or control the use of his identity for commercial purposes.
+This would prohibit, for instance, placing on a product's package a photograph of someone without their permission.
 There is no law in Cambodia specifically on point, nor are any drafts currently under consideration.

 The unauthorized use of someone's identity for commercial purposes may be considered a form of unfair competition, in violation of "honest practice".
+However, to the author's knowledge, this has never been tested in a Cambodian court of law.

-Currently, the only legal provision directly treating the right of publicity is Article 26 of the Law on Copyright and Related Rights (2003), which prohibits unauthorized biographies.
+Perhaps the only legal provision treating the right of publicity is Article 26 of the Law on Copyright and Related Rights (2003), which prohibits unauthorized biographies.